newsraft/newsraft/doc/contributing-change.md

 ## Function definitions

 Every function name in a function definition must start on a new line, and the curly braces that enclose the body of the function must be on their own lines.
+By the way, this makes it very easy to search for functions throughout the codebase with `grep -oR '^[a-z].*(.*)'` command.

 For example: